DaveBullet1050/BatoceraHelpers/README/VPinball.md

 I found the file locations were a bit hit and miss and didn't quite follow the [Batocera vpinball v41 wiki guide](https://wiki.batocera.org/systems:vpinball).
 I found creating a /userdata/roms/vpinball/\<name of table here\>/music as per the wiki didn't work.
 This is a bit trial and error.
 If the music comes in its own folder, eg: Halloween/ - then simply place this directly under /userdata/roms/vpinball.
 This seems to work on all my tables.

 ### 6. Final things
 If the VPX still doesn't play check the /userdata/system/configs/vpinball/vpinball.log for errors.
-The machine may just not work under the VPX Standalone emulator that Batocera uses, e.g. Steve Miller Band is noted as a "No" for Standlone emulator support.
-I could get the table to launch but not play, even with all the roms present.
+The machine may just not work under the VPX Standalone emulator that Batocera uses.

 If your table launches and you can briefly see it then it closes / crashes - you'll likely need a .VBS patch script (as per above).
 If the table launches and your coin button works, but start button does nothing (no ball appears) - then you are missing one or more ROM zip files.